The City of Gosnells proudly supports a range of sustainability initiatives to make our community a better place for the future.

 Using this page, the City will promote our sustainability projects and initiatives.
 Key documents are available at the bottom of this page to download.

-The City has recently unveiled it's new recycling hubs.
-These hubs are located at our libraries and Civic Centre.
+The City has recycling hubs at our libraries and at the Civic Centre.

 Residents are encouraged to use these hubs to recycle household hazardous waste (HHW) at this hubs.